hayj/Unshortener/README.md

 	uns = Unshortener\
 	(
 		user=None, password=None, host="localhost", # mongo auth
-		shortenersDomainsFilePath="../../data/shorteners.txt", # Set the file path
+		shortenersDomainsFilePath=homeDir() + "Data/shorteners.txt", # Set the file path
-		useProxy=True, # You can use a proxy randomProxyFunct=None, # You can give a random proxy funct proxy=None, # Or a proxy
+		useProxy=True, # You can use proxy or not randomProxyFunct=None, # You can give a random proxy funct proxy=None, # Or a proxy
 	)